JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/real_follow_person.md

 - In order to obtain optimal performance, Docker should be using multiple CPU cores.
 In case of Docker for Mac or Docker for Windows, the VM should be assigned a greater number of cores.

 ### Use of the hardware
-To use the real **Turtlebot2** we have to follow this steps:
+To use the real *TurtleBot2* we have to follow this steps:
-1. To connect the **kobuki base** with our laptop using the corresponding USB cable.
+1. To connect the *kobuki base* with our laptop using the corresponding USB cable.
 This will open the device /dev/ttyUSB0
-2. To connect the **RPLIDAR laser** with our laptop using the corresponding USB cable.
+2. To connect the *RPLIDAR laser* with our laptop using the corresponding USB cable.
 This will open the device /dev/ttyUSB1
-3. To connect your **camera** (realsense, webcam...) with our laptop.
+3. To connect your *camera* (realsense, webcam...) with our laptop.
 This will usually open the device /dev/video4.
 You will need to use /dev/video0, thus you will have to make a port remapping (*your_video_device* -> /dev/video0).
 In the next sections you will know how to do it

 ### Enable GPU Acceleration
 - For Linux machines with NVIDIA GPUs, acceleration can be enabled by using NVIDIA proprietary drivers, installing  [VirtualGL](https://virtualgl.org/) and executing the following docker run command: